kubeshop/kusk-gateway/docs/customresources/staticroute.md

 ```

-*route*.**upstream** required field defines the upstream host parameters.
+*route*.**upstream** is a required field that defines the upstream host parameters.
 We proxy using DNS hostname or local cluster K8s service parameters, which are further resolved to DNS hostname.
 Either *upstream*.**host** or *upstream*.**service** must be specified inside.

-*route*.**path** optional field specifies what to do with the URL path when proxying to the upstream - possible values right now is to rewrite it.
+*route*.**path** is an optional field that specifies what to do with the URL path when proxying to the upstream - possible values right now is to rewrite it.
 See the rewrite_regex section in redirect action above for the explanation.

 *route*.**qos** optional field is the container for request Quality of Service parameters, i.e. timeouts, failure retry policy.

 *route*.**cors** optional field is the container for [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers parameters.
 If this field is specified, route will be augmented with CORS preflight OPTIONS HTTP method matching.
 This will allow Envoy to return the response to OPTIONS request with the specified here CORS headers to the user without proxying to upstream.
 It is advised to read [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) before trying to configure this.

-Note: the structure for CORS specified abouve is the example, i.e. one should write its own set of methods and headers.
+Note: the structure for CORS specified above is an example, i.e. one should write its own set of methods and headers.

 ## Example